-Script 1 Route Marshal Stage Commander Hello, Hello - Stage Commander can you hear me?
-Go ahead - who's calling the Stage Commander?
-Hi, it's Mike - we've had a car roll in front of us it's terrible, there's lots of damage I don't know what to do?
-Hi, which stage are you on and what is your location?
-I'm on your stage just after the right-hand bend?
-Can you give me an exact location please?
-Yes, about 1.5 metres after the bend, the car is on it's roof and the competitors are still in - what do 1 do?
+Script 1 Route Marshal Stage Commander Hello, Hello - Sta ge Commander can you hear me?
+Go ahead - who's calling the Stage Commander? e've had a car roll in front of us 's lots of damage I don't know Hi, which stage are you on and what is your location? l'm on your stage j just after the right-hand bend?
+Can you give me an exact location please? tres after the bend, the car is on it's petitors are still in - what do I do?
 Mike, what is the stage number and name?
-Its stage 3 I think, I don't know the name What is the number of the car?
-It's car 8 OK Mike, please walk towards the front of the ca if it's safe to do so - is there anyone else that can go back down the track to warn you if another competitor is coming?
-There are lots of spectators going to help now, I think they're going to help put it back on its wheels.
+Its stage 3 I think, I don't know the name What is the number of the car? lt's car 8 OK Mike, please walk towards the front of the car if it's safe to do so - is there anyone else that can go back down the track to warn you if another competitor is coming? pectators going to help now, I g to help put it back on its wheels.